How to Remove Dried Bird Poop from Solar Panels (The Right Way)

 - Situations where you notice wiring damage underneath panels (stop everything and call an electrician)

 Professional solar cleaning with bird dropping removal typically costs $150–$350 for a standard 6.6kW system.
+Professionals have insurance, proper safety equipment, and experience with all panel types.

 If you’re cleaning droppings every few weeks, consider addressing the root cause: